 We love relationships that confirm our insecurities.
 If you pay close attention to the romantic relationships of your friends and family, you’ll see very clear patterns.
 You’ll notice that security stays in love with security, and insecurity stays in love with insecurity, even though those insecurities show up differently.
 Specific relationships evoke specific reactions.
 These reactions are then interpreted to confirm our internal beliefs about ourselves and others.
 In a relationship, people with bad attachment beliefs will reject and push away their partner who sees them positively to sabotage that view, until the point that this partner perceives them the way they see themselves.
 And when dating, people with negative self-views often choose partners who offer negative evaluations to confirm those self-views.
 The pathologies of these interactions then support their self-beliefs.
 People can also be attracted to those with a common level of woundedness for the reason we sense we will be understood.
 We all want to feel loved and understood.
 But without being able to love ourselves, we can abandon ourselves through repressing our own feelings, avoiding responsibility for them and pulling on others to provide us with attention or to feel useful, and turn to various controlling behaviours to fill the emptiness within that results from our own self-abandonment.

-Avoidants are attracted to other insecure attachment patterns because they sense it will allow them more freedom to go at their own pace.
+For avoidants, attending to someone else's needs is exhausting.
+They are attracted to other insecure attachment patterns because they sense it will allow them more freedom to go at their own pace.
 In other words, they tend to feel comfortable and have mutual attraction with people who also don't believe they deserve their needs to be fully recognised (sensing the avoidant will not provide for them, at least initially) and so are less likely to voice them and engulf the avoidant.
+Because subconsciously avoidants are also looking for people with whom they can be very confident they are safe from abandonment.
 They may learn to get their needs met through non-demanding partners who fail to require real reciprocation, intimacy, conflict resolution and positive reinforcement, pursue indefinitely if they withdraw (the obsessive types who call twenty times a day), and give without being asked.
-An avoidant can receive love from these people without having to give too much back or show too much of themselves, accepting attention without providing emotional security- a classic and often long-standing (but without work unhappy) pairing of the anxious-avoidant relationship.
+An avoidant can receive love from these people without having to give too much back or show too much of themselves, accepting attention without providing emotional security- a classic and often long-standing pairing of the anxious-avoidant relationship.